-Yet another proof to Islam’s intent to unbiased justice and freedom in an Islamic society comes from the fact that it not only cares for Muslims living in an Islamic society, but cares for all, irrespective of their religions.
-“Dhimmi” is a term that refers to non Muslims living in an Islamic state.
+Yet another proof to Islam’s intent to unbiased justice and freedom in an Islamic society comes from the fact that it not only cares for Muslims living in an Islamic society but cares for all, irrespective of their religions.
+“Dhimmi” is a term that refers to non-Muslims living in an Islamic state.
 Look what Prophet Muhammad (PBUH) said in this regard:

 “One who kills a man under covenant (i.e., dhimmi) will not even smell the fragrance of Paradise.”

 Today, media portrays Islam as a religion that promotes tyranny.
-Though it appears true under current circumstances when majority of Islamic societies are being ruled by tyrants, but this is much far from true Islamic perspective that can be seen from the following statement of the first Caliph of Muslims, i.e. Abu Bakar (R.A):
+Though it appears true under current circumstances when the majority of Islamic societies are being ruled by tyrants, this is much far from a true Islamic perspective that can be seen from the following statement of the first Caliph of Muslims, i.e. Abu Bakar (R.A):

-“Cooperate with me when I am right but correct me when I commit error; obey me so long as I follow the commandments of Allah and His Prophet; but turn away from me when I deviate.”
+“Cooperate with me when I am right but correct me when I commit error; obey me so long as I follow the commandments of Allah and His Prophet, but turn away from me when I deviate.”

-Share of needy in basic necessities of life
+The share of needy in basic necessities of life

 This is yet another brilliant chapter in Islam’s concern about human welfare.
-It asks and encourages for provision of basic necessities of life to all, especially the needy ones, as evident from the following verse:
+It asks and encourages for the provision of basic necessities of life to all, especially the needy ones, as evident from the following verse:

 Adh-Dhariyat [51:19] And in their wealth and possessions (was remembered) the right of the (needy), him who asked and him who (for some reason) was prevented (from asking).